MfN-Berlin/mwAutocompleteExternal/README.md

 * To retrieve names from several categories, separate them with a pipe, like so: category=cat1|cat2|cat3
 * A maximum of 500 names can be retrieved.
 This is a limitation of the wikipedia API.

 Done.
 A list of matching page names should appear when you start tiping in the input field.
+For fields with multiple values, these have to be separated by ';'.

 ## Other data sources
 RVK: Regensburger Verbundklassifikation (German library reference)